2013 QRUR and 2015 Value Modifier

 In May 2017, CMS made available de-identified Public Use Files, which contain data about physician groups subject to the Value Modifier in 2015.
 The information provides the Value Modifier quality and cost tiers along with the payment adjustments for each physician group.

-- Descriptive characteristics of the physician groups that are subject to the 2015 Value Modifier and the subset of the groups whose Value Modifier was based on their 2013 quality and cost performance under quality-tiering, and also the characteristics of the physician groups and physician solo practitioners that received a 2013 Quality and Resource Use Report (QRUR) (Section III).
+- Descriptive characteristics of the physician groups that were subject to the 2015 Value Modifier and the subset of the groups whose Value Modifier was based on their 2013 quality and cost performance under quality-tiering, and also the characteristics of the physician groups and physician solo practitioners that received a 2013 Quality and QRUR (Section III).

 - Analysis of the characteristics of physician groups subject to quality-tiering by their payment adjustment category and performance on the Quality and Cost Composites for the 2015 Value Modifier (Section IV).